 - Let decorated cookies rest flat and uncovered for about 2 hours or until icing firms up.

 - You can make the cookie dough and freeze it for up to three months.
 Baked (undecorated) cookies can be stored in the freezer for up to four weeks.
 Baked and decorated cookies can be stored in airtight containers for up to 2 weeks.
-Place waxed paper between layers of cookies.
+Place waxed paper between layers of cookies to prevent them from sticking to each other.

 A Taste of History with Your Gingerbread?

 Dense, ginger-spiced cookies flavored with molasses or honey date back to the Middle Ages, when intricately carved boards were used as templates to make fanciful shapes.
-Sold at fairs, these treats became holiday traditions.
-Gingerbread remains popular today, and cookie cutters make it easy to create an assortment of holiday-themed shapes.
+Sold at fairs, these treats became beloved holiday traditions.

 Related Gingerbread Cookie Fun

-If you’d like to make a gingerbread house, we can help you out with recipes for the dough, icing, and house template.
-Decorating a gingerbread house for Christmas is a fun tradition to share with kids, Halloween gingerbread houses are gaining in popularity, too.
+- If you'd like to make a gingerbread house, we can help you out with recipes for the dough, icing, and house template.
+Halloween gingerbread houses are gaining in popularity, too.